mochi-vidhi/DSA/README.md

 - Hashing is used to stores the password in data base means security of the password.
 - Hash function is just like maths functions means logical functions.
 - Hash table is just like Array. and values are known as keys.
+# Day-9 5-jan-24
+- Linked list Traversal
+- Insert  node at 0th position in Linked list